-Sociological theories and research o the pre-industrial and contemporary city provide competing and sometimes contradictory accounts and explanations of the way the city is organised, by whom and for whose benefit.
-This subject examines critically the principal approaches to the study of the city with particular, emphasis on the Australian context.
+Sociological theories and research on the pre-industrial and contemporary city provide competing and sometimes contradictory accounts and explanations of the way the city is organised, by whom and for whose benefit.
+Examines critically the principal approaches to the study of the city with particular emphasis on the Australian context.